-The Canadian Association of Family Resource Programs offering information to parents and child care providers on play and child development.
+Families Canada is offering information to parents and child care providers on play and child development.
 The brochures cover age groups 0-6 months, 6-12 months, 1-2 years, 2-3 years, 3-4 years, and 4-5 years.

 These brochures are available in 11 languages: Arabic, Chinese (Simplified), Hindi, Portuguese, Punjabi, Russian, Somali, Spanish, Tagalog, Tamil and Vietnamese.